copyrite/LwotcMinimalText/XComGame.md

 +1 explosive damage against unarmored targets.
 You never destroy loot and corpses of enemies you kill.

 ## Neutralizing Agents
-Aid Protocol now neutralizes fire, poison, acid, and bleeding.
+Aid Protocol now removes fire, poison, acid, and bleeding.

 ## None Shall Pass
-Once per enemy turn, you automatically reaction fire your sawed-off shotgun against an enemy that moves or attacks in a 3 tile radius around you.
+Once per enemy turn, you will reaction fire your sawed-off shotgun against an enemy that moves or attacks in a 3 tile range.
 This attack can critically hit.
 * Will not trigger if you are concealed.
 * Works during any enemy turn: Alien, Lost, Chosen and Ruler.

 ## Nova
-Deal damage to all units around you in a {% NOVA_RADIUS_TILES %} tile radius.
+Deal damage to all units in a {% NOVA_RADIUS_TILES %} tile range.
 You take 0 damage from the first Nova in a mission, and afterwards 2 damage per Nova you've used in the mission.
-* {% 0AP %}
+* {% AP0 %}
 * {% COOLDOWN %}

 ## One For All
 -30 Defense and bonus ablative HP until the start of your turn.
 You are a high cover object until you move or attack.
-{% MOMENTUM %}
+* {% AP1 ET %}
+* Can be used with a Momentum action.

 ## Open Fire
 +10 Aim and +10 Crit with ranged attacks against targets at full health.